zecarrera/coach-finder/README.md

 - /learn [topic]
 Returns a list of coaches for the given topics.
 If topic is not found full list is returned.
+* /learn everything -> brings the full list of coach/topics